Die Macher

 Die Macher is a strategy board game published by Hans im Glück in 1986 that simulates a German general election.

 Publication history

-Die Macher ("The Maker") was designed by Karl-Heinz Schmiel of Germany, and published by Hans im Glück in 1986 as a four-player game.
+Die Macher ("The Makers") was designed by Karl-Heinz Schmiel of Germany, and published by Hans im Glück in 1986 as a four-player game.
 The original edition used only the Länder (German states) of the former West Germany, and featured political issues relevant to the mid-1980s.

 A revised version of the game with more professional production values was released in 1998.
 It added the Länder of eastern Germany, a fifth party (the PDS, the successor of the East German SED), updated the issues to those of the 1990s, and extensively changed the rules.
 It was nominated for the 1998 Spiel des Jahres (Game of the Year) award.

 In 2006, Valley Games of Canada produced a new version of the game, with language-independent components, revised issues, the PDS renamed to Die Linke, and a few minor rules changes.